spierala/mini-rx-store/README.md

 # Mini Rx Store

 Minimalistic and lightweight Redux Store based on RxJS.
-Reactive State Management for Javascript Applications.
+**Mini Rx Store** provides Reactive State Management for Javascript Applications.

 ## Showcase

-Run `ng serve mini-rx-store-showcase` for a dev server.
+Run `npm i`

-Navigate to `http://localhost:4200/` to see `mini-rx-store` in action.
+Run `ng serve mini-rx-store-showcase --open` to see `mini-rx-store` in action.

 The showcase is based on the NgRX example from Deborah Kurata: https://github.com/DeborahK/Angular-NgRx-GettingStarted/tree/master/APM-Demo5